Fixed Effects Binary Choice Models: Estimation and Inference with Long Panels: Introduction

-For these reasons, among others, and further motivated by the seminal work of \textcite{pm1999} and the rising availability of comprehensive longitudinal data, a growing literature now focuses on large $N$ and $T$ asymptotics.
-The beauty of this asymptotic framework is that \textit{IPP} turns into an asymptotic bias problem, which is easier to deal with than an inconsistency problem.
-In the meantime, this strand of literature proposed several bias-corrected estimators for nonlinear models with different error structures, which substantially reduce this asymptotic bias.
-We refer the reader to \textcites{ah2007}{fw2018a} for comprehensive overviews.
-The rest of this article focuses on binary choice models with individual and time fixed effects and the appropriate bias corrections proposed by \textcite{fw2016}.
+For these reasons, among others, and further motivated by the seminal work of \textcite{pm1999} and the rising availability of comprehensive panel data, a growing literature now focuses on large $N$ and $T$ asymptotics.
+The beauty of this asymptotic framework is that the inconsistency problem of the \textit{IPP} can be turned into an asymptotic bias problem that can be corrected.
+More precisely, \textcite{hk2002} were the first to exploit this asymptotic framework and to propose a bias-corrected estimator for dynamic linear panel models with individual fixed effects to address the inference problem induced by the \textcite{n1981} bias. \textcite{hm2006} show that the same bias correction is also applicable if the model includes additional time fixed effects.
+In the meantime, several bias-corrected estimators for non-linear models have been proposed (see among others \cite{l2002}, \cite{w2002}, \cite{hn2004}, \cite{c2007}, \cite{f2009}, \cite{bh2009}, \cite{dj2015}, \cite{fw2016}, and \cite{ks2016}).
+A remarkable difference compared to estimators for linear models is that the inclusion of time fixed effects leads to an additional bias as shown by \cite{fw2016}.
+We refer the interested reader to \textcite{ah2007} and \textcite{fw2018a} for comprehensive overviews.

-Another apparent challenge that discourages researchers from using nonlinear fixed effects models is the computational burden associated with the estimation.
-This issue is especially severe if the model specification leads to high-dimensional fixed effects, which happens quite often if we think about longitudinal micro data of individuals or firms.
-Models with only one source of unobserved heterogeneity are easy to handle, thanks to the partitioned inverse formula \parencites[see][]{c1980}{g2004}, or an approach introduced as pseudo-demeaning by \textcite{s2016}.
-Even the estimation of nonlinear panel models with multiple fixed effects is feasible, using algorithms such as \textcites{gp2010}{s2018}.
+Another apparent challenge that discourages researchers from using non-linear fixed effects models is the computational burden associated with the estimation.
+This problem is especially severe when the model specification leads to high-dimensional fixed effects, which is already the case when $N$ or $T$ are large.
+If only one of the panel dimensions is large, the algorithm of \textcite{g2004} can significantly reduce the computational burden.
+If both dimensions are large algorithms like \textcite{gp2010} and \textcite{s2018} can be used.
+From a practical point of view, however, it is not so obvious how these algorithms can be combined with analytical bias corrections like the one of \textcite{fw2016}.